jackiehjm/stx-docs/doc/source/index.rst

 Projects
 --------

-StarlingX contains a number of sub-projects that include additional edge cloud support services and clients.
+StarlingX contains multiple sub-projects that include additional edge cloud support services and clients.
 API documentation and release notes for each project are found on the specific project page: